cchen744/CS320.projects/README.md

 This repository contains all the projects completed for **CS320: Data Programming II**.
 These projects showcase practical applications of data science techniques, including web development, web scraping, machine learning, and data visualization.

-Among the eight machine projects, the following four are especially noteworthy:
+Among the eight machine projects, the following five are especially noteworthy:

 ---